Which eCommerce platform is best for small business?

 Basic Ecommerce: Shopify, Bigcommerce

-You can think of Shopify and Bigcommerce as platforms that have ecommerce capability already built-in.
-For owners of a small business, they offer beautiful templates that can be used to create a professional looking store.
+You can think of Shopify and Bigcommerce as platforms that have the capability already built-in.
+For owners of a small business, they offer beautiful templates that can be used to create a professional-looking store.
 This can be a great way to get started quickly and access online store functionality.